The translation of this document is outdated.

 Transitional Provisions]

-1) inform the European Commission about the laboratories which
+1) inform the European Commission of the laboratories which

 are able to ensure the conformity assessment (validation) through